carlohamalainen/carlohamalainen.github.io/_posts/2016-12-31-subkeys-in-gpg-for-a-yubikey.md

 <p>
   The first thing that we can check is that the left 16 bits of the hash matches <code>A2 63</code> (red line above).
-Checking this hash wasn&#8217;t completely straightforward, just reading from <a href="https://tools.ietf.org/html/rfc4880">RFC</a>.
+Checking this hash wasn't completely straightforward, just reading from <a href="https://tools.ietf.org/html/rfc4880">RFC</a>.
 (Other people ran into <a href="http://crypto.stackexchange.com/questions/2734/openpgp-signature-packet-hashed-data">similar issues</a>.)
 The full block of code is <a href="https://github.com/carlohamalainen/playground/blob/master/pgp/key_id/calculate_key_id.py#L129-L277">here</a>.
 Sample is below:
 </p>